What are the Benefits of LED Lights?

 The combination of research, design, and innovation has propelled this newer light bulb at the forefront of “green living.”
 A current 10-watt LED bulb can outlast a 60-watt incandescent bulb approximately 21 times its lifespan.
 This fact alone propels LED lights beyond the worth of a regular bulb.
 Plus, a 10-watt bulb can produce the same level of lumens as a 60-watt incandescent--you spend less energy and get the same result.
 Kind of a win-win to us!

 The price tag for an incandescent bulb is incredibly attractive--a dollar over LED’s hefty 8.
 However, the savings ring in through energy consumption and bulb price long-term.
 As before, a single LED bulb utilizes a sixth of the wattage in comparison to its lighting brethren, and one bulb will outlast 21 standard bulbs!
 We’re sure you’d prefer spending 8 dollars once than one dollar over 20 times…unless you prefer spending more money?
-The LED has fantastic total cost of ownership (TOC) since they last much longer than competing bulbs.
+The LED has a fantastic total cost of ownership (TOC) since they last much longer than competing bulbs.

 LED lights apply to a range of technologies other than just a bulb.
 They're instrumental in displays for technology and sensory input--your television remote control wouldn't work without 'em!
 They're all the rage now for cities as well--commercial outdoor solar lights use LED fixtures because of the light's efficiency, color reproduction, and no toxic materials.
 It's all because of the technology behind the LED.